Hits (compilation series): Hits: The Modern Years

 This relaunch saw heavy promotional emphasis on the fact that both Hits 50 and Hits 51 included 50 tracks, with 25 tracks on each disc.
-However, each song's running time was reduced to fit 25 tracks on a single disc (usually by an early fade-out), therefore, the new format was not a success, and sales for Hits 51 were much lower than Hits 50, and charted only at #10 – possibly because buyers were aware of the 50 track edited format.
-This practice was stopped and Hits 52 featured 40 tracks which were not edited.
-Hits 52 also started another short tradition; a music video as a bonus feature on CD2 when it is entered into a computer.
+However, each song's running time was reduced to fit 25 tracks on a single disc, and it charted only at #10.
+Hits 52 featured 40 tracks which were not edited.
+Hits 52 contained a music video as a bonus feature for computer users.
 The final volume to feature a music video was Hits 54.

-By 2004, Hits 60 was released and this had three discs with sixty tracks, instead of two discs, once again trying a new concept to compete with the double-CD Now compilations.
-After this, the Hits series began to run out of steam: the numbering system was once again discontinued, with what would have been Hits 61 being issued as Red Hot Hits.
-Only a few remaining 'Hits' albums have been released since then with Essential Hits released in late 2005, followed by Summer Hits 2006, which became the final Hits album, and there have not been any more releases since.
+By 2004, Hits 60 was released and this had three discs with sixty tracks.
+Red Hot Hits was the next release, Essential Hits came in 2005, followed by Summer Hits 2006.